Neuroevolution in Games: State of the Art and Open Challenges: Neuroevolution

 \subsection{Why Neuroevolution?}

-For each of the tasks that are described in this paper, there are other methods that could potentially used.
+For each of the tasks that are described in this paper, there are other methods that could potentially be used.
 Game strategies could be learned by algorithms from the temporal difference learning family, player models could be learned with support vector machines, game content could be represented as constraint models and created with answer set programming, and so on.
 However, there are a number of reasons why neuroevolution is a good general method to apply for many of these tasks and an interesting method to study in all cases.
+Figure~\ref{fig:game_examples} shows selected examples of NE in existing games that highlight some of its unique benefits.